dheerajchand/resume_generator/outputs/human/data_analysis_visualization/long/default_professional/dheeraj_chand_data_analysis_visualization_long_default_professional.md

 ## Key Achievements and Impact

 ### Impact
-- Predictive excellence: Achieved 87% voter turnout accuracy vs. 71% industry standard
+- Predictive excellence: Utilized advanced sampling methods to decrease survey margin of error from ±4.2% to ±2.1%
-- Reduced polling margins from ±4.2% to ±2.1%
+- Increased voter turnout prediction accuracy from 71% to 87%
 - Methodological advancement: Improved segmentation accuracy 34% and survey incidence 28%
 - Reduced polling costs while increasing quality